Hubble's law

 Hubble's law is considered the first observational basis for the expansion of the universe, and is one of the pieces of evidence most often cited in support of the Big Bang model.
 The motion of astronomical objects due solely to this expansion is known as the Hubble flow.
 It is described by the equation v = H_{0}D, with H_{0} the constant of proportionality—the Hubble constant—between the "proper distance" D to a galaxy (which can change over time, unlike the comoving distance) and its speed of separation v, i.e. the derivative of proper distance with respect to the cosmic time coordinate.
 (Note: See Comoving and proper distances § Uses of the proper distance for discussion of the subtleties of this definition of velocity.)
 Though the Hubble constant H_{0} is constant at any given moment in time, the Hubble parameter H, of which the Hubble constant is the current value, varies with time, so the term constant is sometimes thought of as somewhat of a misnomer.

-The Hubble constant is most frequently quoted in km/s/Mpc, which gives the speed of a galaxy 1 Mpc away as 70 km/s.
-Simplifying the units of the generalized form reveals that H_{0} specifies a frequency (SI unit: s^{−1}), leading the reciprocal of H_{0} to be known as the Hubble time (14.4 billion years).
+The units of the Hubble constant are km/s/Mpc, which gives the speed of a galaxy 1 Mpc away as 70 km/s.
+The reciprocal of H_{0} is the Hubble time (14.4 billion years).
 The Hubble constant can also be stated as a relative rate of expansion.
 In this form H_{0} = 7%/Gyr, meaning that, at the current rate of expansion, it takes one billion years for an unbound structure to grow by 7%.